 Field duplicate samples are replicate samples from a single sampling location submitted to a laboratory for the same set of analyses.
 For the purposes of this project, field duplicates will be collected by filling two sets of sample containers consecutively from the sampling location.
 Duplicates will be sent to the same laboratory, but will be identified with different sample numbers.
-Field duplicates for monitoring well groundwater samples and surface water samples will be collected at a minimum frequency of one per twenty (1/20) or one per day, whichever is greater.
-Field duplicates for water supply well groundwater samples will be collected at a frequency of one per twenty samples (1/20) over the course of the complete water supply well monitoring event.
+Field duplicates for monitoring well and water supply well groundwater samples, as well as surface water samples will be collected at a minimum frequency of 5%, or one per twenty natural samples (1/20) over the course of the monitoring event.